• HOME

 chicago is divided into 77 community areas designed by the social science research committee at the university of chicago in 1920. these boundaries remain static in order to gather data about the city that can be analyzed across time. five criteria to denote community area boundaries include:

-chicago was originally broken down by 75 community areas (935 census tracts). however, a 76th community area (o'hare) formed when chicago annexed o’hare International airport in the 1950s. in 1980, the community area of edgewater separated from uptown creating the 77th community area. most chicagoans do not recognize community areas as the places in which they live and many are unaware that they exist. click here to access an interactive community area map.
+chicago was originally broken down by 75 community areas. however, a 76th community area (o'hare) formed when chicago annexed o’hare International airport in the 1950s. in 1980, the community area of edgewater separated from uptown creating the 77th community area. most chicagoans do not recognize community areas as the places in which they live and many are unaware that they exist. click here to access an interactive community area map. to access individual pdfs of each community area, click here and scroll to community area maps. check the list below for all community areas organized by name and number. to denote where our images and sound recordings are taken, we include the name and number of the corresponding community area.

 photo credit: wbez